-Docume ent Secti on 5: Risk M anagement and Mitigation Factors Recommendatio ns Item Page No. Priority Recommendation / Next Steps Estimated Cost (\$) or Person hours Objectiv ve: Incre ase Public W /ildfire Awareness 23 91 High This report and associated maps to be made publicly available through webpage, social media, and public FireSmart meetings.
-In addition, this Update should be shared with local industry partners; in particular industrial forest companies who may be interested in collaborating on direct fuel management treatments or with other sections of this CWPP Update document.
-3-6 hours depending on method of distribution 24 91 High Complete or schedule periodic updates of the CWPP to gauge progress and update the threat assessment (hazard mapping) for changes in fuels, forest health, land planning, stand structure or changes to infrastructure in the interface.
-The frequency of updates is highly dependent upon major changes which would impact the CVRD's wildfire threat assessment or the rate at which wildfire risk reduction efforts are implemented.
+Document Section 5: Risk Management and Mitigation Factors Recommendations Item Page No. Priority Recommendation / Next Steps Estimated Cost (\$) or Person hours 20 86 Moderate Consider engaging the development/building community (may include developers, builders, landscapers, and architects) in DP development process.
+This can be accomplished through a series of workshops/informational sessions ~40 hours 21 88 Moderate The CVRD should hire a qualified professional or local fire services staff member to assist the various communities in complying with FireSmart principles at the neighbourhood and individual home-level. ~25 in-house hours (Consultant and/or Fire Department, Emergency CVRD staff) Objectiv e: Incre ase Public W ildfire Awareness 22 90 High This report and associated maps to be made publicly available through webpage, social media, and public FireSmart meetings.
+In addition, this CWPP Update should be shared with local industry partners; in particular industrial forest companies who may be interested in collaborating on direct fuel management treatments or with other sections of this CWPP Update document.
+3-6 hours depending on method of distribution 23 90 Moderate Periodic updates of the CWPP to gauge progress and update the threat assessment (hazard mapping) for changes in fuels, forest health, land planning, stand structure or changes to infrastructure in the interface.
 An evaluation of major changes (including funding program changes that may lead to new opportunities) and the potential need for a CWPP update should be initiated every 5 - 7 years.
-UBCM/CRI funding / (two eligibility tiers: \$25,000 or \$100,000; eligibility is based on local wildfire risk rating) / local government funding to supplement 25 91 Moderate Develop a social media strategy and ensure that its full power is leveraged to communicate fire bans, high Fire Danger days, wildfire prevention initiatives and programs, easily implementable FireSmart activities, updates on current fires and associated air quality, road closures, and other real-time information in an accurate and timely manner. ~40 hours to create strategy. ~20 hours to identify partners, initiate relationship and gain strategy support.
-Additional daily/weekly hours to implement and update depending on strategy 26 91 High Consider promoting FireSmart approaches for wildfire risk reduction to CVRD residents through Town Hall meetings, workshops and/or presentations.
-Aim to conduct the engagement/promotion campaign prior and during the fire season.
-Consider supplying FireSmart materials to homeowners in the interface during these engagement campaigns. ~10 hours.
-May be eligible for UBCM / CRI grant
+UBCM/CRI funding / Local Government funding 24 91 Moderate Develop a social media strategy and ensure that its full power is leveraged to communicate fire bans, high Fire Danger days, wildfire prevention initiatives and programs, easily implementable FireSmart activities, updates on current fires and associated air quality, road closures, and other real-time information in an accurate and timely manner.
+3 ~40 hours to create strategy. ~20 hours to identify partners, initiate relationship and gain strategy support.
+Additional daily/weekly hours to implement and update depending on strategy